olegabu/fabric-starter/README.md

 The network is run by docker containers and can be deployed to one host for development or to multiple hosts for testing or production.

-Scripts of this starter generate crypto material and config files, start the network and deploy your chaincodes.
+Scripts of this starter generate crypto material and config files, start the Hyperledger Fabric node and deploy your chaincodes.
+Additional nodes can be started and automatically connected to a Blockchain network.

 Developers can use [REST API](https://github.com/olegabu/fabric-starter-rest) to invoke and query chaincodes, explore blocks and transactions.